sozykinsa/GUI4dft/README.md

 These commands are suitable for Windows 10, Ubuntu 20, Mas OS Majave.
 For other distributions and operating systems, the command and set of required packages may differ.

+You have to set the variable QT_API:

+export QT_API=pyside2 (in linux, or https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/ in Windows)

 To run the program, type

 python3 gui4dft.py